IT8 - Income Tax Exemption & Marginal Relief

 Family Income Supplement Section,

-A claim for tax relief must be made within 4 years after the end of the tax year to which the claim relates.
+A claim for repayment of tax must be made within 4 years after the end of the tax year to which the claim relates.

 Accessibility: If you are a person with a disability and require this leaflet in an alternative format the Revenue Access Officer can be contacted at: email@example.com